IndieCoderMM/readme-generator/template.md

 ### Prerequisites

-In order to run this project you need <%= interpreter %> installed on your machine.
+In order to run this project you need <%= interp_name.capitalize %> installed on your machine.

 ### Setup